 EUMETSAT operates Sentinel-3, with support from ESA and delivers the marine mission

-EUMETSAT is also delivering data to Copernicus from the recently launched Jason-3 ocean altimetry satellite.
+EUMETSAT is also delivering data to Copernicus from the Jason-3 ocean altimetry satellite.
 Jason-3 is the result of an international partnership between EUMETSAT, CNES, NOAA, NASA and the European Union, which funds European contributions to Jason-3 as part of the Copernicus programme.

 Jason-3 is the fourth in the series of US/European ocean altimetry satellites that together have built up a time series of global mean sea level that dates back to 1992.
 The Jason satellites fulfill a key role as the reference mission against which ocean altimeters onboard other satellites, such as Sentinel-3, are calibrated.

 Jason data provide the indispensable reference against which measurements of all other altimeter missions (e.g. Sentinel-3) can be cross-calibrated